 High elevation.
 Living at a higher elevation would reduce both the effects of drought and flooding.
 La Yacata is 1848 m (6063 ft) above sea level.
 Not as high as Los Amoles, but less chance of snow.

 Off-grid.
-Flooding, superstorms, hurricanes, tornados, blizzards and other weather phenomenon will affect public services, especially electricity.
+Flooding, superstorms, hurricanes, tornados, blizzards and other weather phenomena will affect public services, especially electricity.
 I remember when Hurrican Isabel hit the area where we were living in Virginia.
 We were without electricity for nearly a month.
 In La Yacata, we have no public utilities, so in the event of a power outage, we’d be just fine.
 (See There is still no Electricity)

 Diverse and Resilient environment.
 Being in an environment that can withstand the elements will be essential in the event of global climate change.
 I can honestly say that La Yacata does just that.
 Every year, someone lights a fire in La Yacata and the mesquite and cactus have been able to recover each time.
 In fact, quite a bit of the vegetation comes back stronger.
 (See Also Humans survived the last ice age by sheltering in a Garden of Eden)